DavidJoacaRo/Budget-Docs/docs/Development/Modding.md

 Well, the game is open source so you're free to see what's hiding behind the blueprint stuff by [downloading the project](https://github.com/DavidJoacaRo/Budget-Backrooms/releases) (not the [binary release](https://github.com/DavidJoacaRo/Budget-Backrooms/releases)).

-I hope you'll learn something and do something better for this game or, of your own game.
+I hope you'll learn something and do something better for this game or, for your own game.

 ## ❓ Prerequisites